-Recently, scientists made groundbreaking detections that allowed them that gravity does not act instantaneously as Newton thought, instead it propagates at the speed of light.
+Recently, scientists made groundbreaking detections that allowed them to see that gravity does not act instantaneously as Newton thought; instead, it propagates at the speed of light.

 In the course of recent months, physicists have gained exceptionally fast ground in bouncing the speed of gravity utilizing gravitational wave perceptions.
-Earlier, the first LIGO detections of gravitational waves constrained the speed of gravity suggests 50% of the speed of light.
+Earlier, the first LIGO detections of gravitational waves constrained the speed of gravity, suggesting 50% of the speed of light.

 During analysis, scientists combined the first three gravitational wave events reported by the LIGO and Virgo collaborations.
-Doing this, they were able to improve the original bounds to within roughly 45% of the speed of light.
+By doing this, they could improve the original bounds to within roughly 45% of the speed of light.

 Just after that, the LIGO and Virgo collaborations published another neutron star merger detected in August.

 Scientists captured the neutron star while emitting gravitational waves and electromagnetic radiation as well from the gamma rays.
 The simultaneous emission of both gravitational waves and light from the same origin enabled scientists to set limits on the speed of gravity that is many requests of extent more stringent than what could be set utilizing gravitational wave flags alone.